PotPlayer: Download for Windows (32/64-bit), Mac, Android

 No official PotPlayer app exists for Android.
 Because mobile platforms use different media frameworks, the desktop PotPlayer architecture has not been ported.
 Android users can choose players that replicate PotPlayer’s strengths such as broad format support, subtitle control, and hardware decoding.

-PotPlayer alternatives
+PotPlayer Alternatives

 FAQs